Updated: Mar 3

 The term “test levels” is no longer suitable in Agile software development because it is an anti-pattern for a clear deviation between programmers and testers.

-On an Agile team, everybody has the same responsibility to make the team successful.
+Everybody has the same responsibility to make the team successful.

 Agile testing should cover all test levels, which contribute to the overall quality of the product.